Here’s a look at the life of Dolly Parton, the Grammy Award-winning singer, song writer, producer and actress.

 1988 - Establishes the Dollywood Foundation.

 1992 - Whitney Houston releases her version of the song “I Will Always Love You,” which tops the Billboard Hot 100 for 14 weeks, a record at the time.

 1994 - Parton’s autobiography titled “Dolly: My Life and Other Unfinished Business” is published.

 1999 - Is inducted into the Country Music Hall of Fame.

 February 23, 2000 - Wins a Grammy, with Emmylou Harris and Linda Ronstadt, for Best Country Collaboration with Vocals for the song “After the Gold Rush.”

-February 21, 2001 - Wins a Grammy, with Gary Paczosa and Steve Buckingham, for Best Bluegrass Album for the album “The Grass is Blue.”
+February 21, 2001 - Wins a Grammy, with Gary Paczosa and Steve Buckingham, for Best Bluegrass Album for “The Grass is Blue.”

 February 27, 2002 - Wins a Grammy for Best Female Country Vocal Performance for the song “Shine.”

 May 19, 2001 - The waterpark, Dollywood’s Splash Country, opens in Pigeon Forge, Tennessee.